 Hello my name is Mrs Bishop and I am the Careers Leader for the Coleshill School.
 I am available to support students from any year group in school regarding their career decisions and to explore with them what opportunities are available to them as they progress through school.
 I can offer guidance on work experience, apprenticeships,part time employment, and a host of other opportunities available.

-Students can drop in and see me in the Careers Office based in the Library or they can contact me via email: firstname.lastname@example.org
+Students can drop in and see me in the Careers Office based in E block or they can contact me via email: firstname.lastname@example.org

 So students, please feel free to email me with any questions you may have regarding your “next steps.”